Kekhum/fasa-sheet-translations/README.md

 This script was created exclusively for translating the [character sheet](https://github.com/Roll20/roll20-character-sheets/tree/master/Earthdawn%20(FASA%20Official)).
 It has not been tested on other sheets, so it might not work.

+## TODO
+1. Add translation to TAGS separated by `<br/>`
+2. Add translation to Rolltemplate
+3. Find out if FASA find this script usefull

 ## Info
 Author: Marcin "Marenioo" Stefanko
 License: GNU GPL

 ## How Does It Work?
 The script traverses the HTML tags and attempts to locate any meaningful text within them—even when scanning nested tags.
-When it finds content suitable for translation, it simply adds the corresponding translation tags.
+When it finds content suitable for translation, it simply adds the corresponding translation tags (without duplicates).

 The script adds the following attributes:
 - `data-i18n` – translation of the tag's content